 Visual Culture Research Centre

-The centre is concerned with the pursuit of knowledge and understanding in visual culture.
-It carries out research into the practices, theories, histories, exhibition, curatorship, archives and reception of art, architecture, film, advertising, photography, publishing, graphics, media, design, visual archaeology and cultural policy.
-It supports and encourages collaborative activity, especially with museums and art galleries.
+The Centre is concerned with a broad range of knowledge and understanding in visual culture.
+It carries out research into the practices, theories, histories, curating and reception of the visual and material manifestations of culture (art, architecture, advertising, graphics, photography, film, media, design, fashion and display).
+The Centre supports and encourages collaborative activity, especially with visual repositories: archives, collections, libraries and galleries.

-The centre supports the cataloguing, databasing and interpretation of archives as research resources for the art and design community.
-It supports and encourages joint activities with other centres, research institutes, universities, museums, galleries and institutions at home and abroad.
+The Centre's work also encompasses the cataloguing, databasing and interpretation of archives and collections as research resources for the art and design community.
+Members are engaged in these activities with other research bodies, museums, galleries, business and cultural institutions at home and abroad.